git/git.github.io/rev_news/drafts/edition-87.md

   internet connectivity), Git was still useful since you might as well send patches around in USB drives.

-  I guess the first thing to implement in that hackaton might be ZMODEM transport for git push/pull, and I might be more than happy to make sure everyone has a working cable to use if they are still lucky enough to get a computer that has a DB9.
+  I guess the first thing to implement in that hackathon might be ZMODEM transport for git push/pull, and I might be more than happy to make sure everyone has a working cable to use if they are still lucky enough to get a computer that has a DB9.